 Transform Input Data Any Way You Want and Put it Where You Want

-Business rules can be triggered from any input you desire in the provisioning process and can control things like:
+Business rules can be triggered by any input you desire in the provisioning process and can control things like:

 - The Active Directory OU or G Suite Org Unit Path where an object is created

 - A user or contact’s group membership and licensing (for example their Azure Active Directory licensing)

 - A group’s user membership

 - A user’s home shares, profile path, login script, etc.

 - An object’s manager

 - How a user’s password is generated: generate a password randomly, with values that depend on inputs to the process, to a combination of these, or a fixed value

 You can have these under the control of business rules or also optionally make them inputs from your data sources.